Benjamin F. Cheatham: Work life

 After the war, Cheatham declined an offer of Federal civil service employment from President Grant.

-He was an unsuccessful candidate for the United States House of Representatives in 1872.
+He was an unsuccessful candidate for the United States House of Representatives in Tennessee's 1872 at-large congressional district special election, in which former President Andrew Johnson, after seeing that the Democratic nomination for the district would likely go to Cheatham, ran as an independent, throwing the election to Republican Horace Maynard.

 He served for four years as the appointed superintendent of a Tennessee state prison.
 He was appointed postmaster of Nashville (1885–1886).
 He died in Nashville and is buried there in Mount Olivet Cemetery.

 Legacy and honors

 After the war, a camp of the Association of Confederate Soldiers Tennessee Division was named the Frank Cheatham Bivouac in honor of the Confederate general.

+Cheatham County, Tennessee is also possibly named after him along with Edward Saunders Cheatham.

+Cheatham Hill at Kennesaw Mountain in Cobb County, Georgia is named in honor of the Confederate general for his victory at the Battle of Kennesaw Mountain.